herrweis/recipes/BattleshipCurry.md

 Add the Capsicum and let it simmer for another 10 – 20 minutes

 ![Image 11](/images/battleship/11.jpg)
-Bring to back to a high heat and add the Japanese Curry Mix
+Bring to back to a high heat and add the Japanese Curry Mix if using one

 ![Image 12](/images/battleship/12.jpg)
 Serve on rice — I abandoned the vegan part at this point and served it with chicken katsu and pickled cucumbers (https://www.justonecookbook.com/sunomono-with-cucumber-and-wakame/)